 Recorded Webinars & Additional Resources

-- If you have been unable to access existing measures, you can now apply for the Regional Relief and Recovery Fund (RRRF) which provides interest-free loans to help support fixed operating costs of small- and medium-enterprises. $39.4 million is allocated to Southern Ontario rural businesses and will be delivered through FedDev Ontario and local CFDCs.
+- If you have been unable to access existing measures, apply for the Regional Relief and Recovery Fund (RRRF) which provides interest-free loans to help support fixed operating costs of small- and medium-enterprises. $39.4 million is allocated to Southern Ontario rural businesses and will be delivered through FedDev Ontario and local CFDCs.
 Click here for FAQs and here to apply.

 - Google for Small Business has prepared a page with resources to help you get your business through COVID-19, including tips for keeping your page update, and free digital skills training.
-Click here to visit the page.

 - Festivals and Events Ontario (FEO) recently hosted Hon.
 Lisa MacLeod and Beth Potter (TIAO) on their FEO On the Air podcast.
 Listen to the 30 minute recording here.